kromozome2003/Snowflake-KafkaConnect-Quickstart/Readme.md

 USE ROLE SECURITYADMIN;
 DROP ROLE IF EXISTS KAFKA_CONNECTOR_ROLE;
 CREATE ROLE KAFKA_CONNECTOR_ROLE;
-GRANT USAGE ON DATABASE KAFKA_DB TO ROLE KAFKA_CONNECTOR_ROLE;
+GRANT ALL ON DATABASE KAFKA_DB TO ROLE KAFKA_CONNECTOR_ROLE;
-GRANT USAGE ON DATABASE KAFKA_DB TO ACCOUNTADMIN;
+GRANT ALL ON DATABASE KAFKA_DB TO ACCOUNTADMIN;
-GRANT USAGE ON SCHEMA KAFKA_DB.PUBLIC TO ROLE KAFKA_CONNECTOR_ROLE;
+GRANT ALL ON SCHEMA KAFKA_DB.PUBLIC TO ROLE KAFKA_CONNECTOR_ROLE;
 GRANT ALL ON FUTURE TABLES IN SCHEMA KAFKA_DB.PUBLIC TO KAFKA_CONNECTOR_ROLE;
-GRANT USAGE ON SCHEMA KAFKA_DB.PUBLIC TO ROLE ACCOUNTADMIN;
+GRANT ALL ON SCHEMA KAFKA_DB.PUBLIC TO ROLE ACCOUNTADMIN;
 GRANT CREATE TABLE ON SCHEMA KAFKA_DB.PUBLIC TO ROLE KAFKA_CONNECTOR_ROLE;
 GRANT CREATE STAGE ON SCHEMA KAFKA_DB.PUBLIC TO ROLE KAFKA_CONNECTOR_ROLE;
 GRANT CREATE PIPE ON SCHEMA KAFKA_DB.PUBLIC TO ROLE KAFKA_CONNECTOR_ROLE;